-Members will disclose to other members and, where appropriate the chief executive, any information received in their capacity as a member that concerns the Council's or community board's ability to give effect to its responsibilities.
+Members will disclose to other members and, where appropriate the chief executive, any information received in their capacity as a member that concerns the Council's ability to give effect to its responsibilities.

 Members who are offered information on the condition that it remains confidential will inform the provider of the information that it is the member's duty to disclose the information and will decline the offer if that duty is likely to be compromised.